 In addition to this, the cerebellum also ensures that your muscles are well-synchronized and that no muscles or muscle groups are providing opposition to the movement that you’re making.
 What’s more, the cerebellum is also responsible for maintaining your balance and posture while you’re moving.

 Because of the functions they perform, the cerebrum was historically considered the “conscious” part of the brain, whereas the cerebellum was seen as the “unconscious” part.
 However, recent research has challenged this notion by proving that the cerebellum may be responsible for regulating our thoughts.

 What Are The Functions Of The Main Regions Of The Brain?

-Beside the cerebrum and the cerebellum, the human brain also includes the brain stem and the diencephalon.
+Besides the cerebrum and the cerebellum, the human brain also includes the brain stem and the diencephalon.

 The brain stem consists of two parts – the medulla oblongata on the bottom and the pons on the top.
 Together, they are responsible for several vital functions including breathing, coronary health, and deep sleep regulation.
 In addition, the medulla is in charge of reflexive actions like coughing and sneezing.

 The diencephalon is hidden underneath the cerebrum and is barely visible without taking a cross-section of the brain.
 This part of the brain gathers sensory information and then sends it to the cerebrum, where it is processed and interpreted.
 On top of it, the diencephalon is also in charge of endocrine function.